 Pay Less When You Buy AAdvantage Miles

-We've posted about some of the best sweet spots in the AAdvantage program and the recent surge in AA “Web Special” offerings.
+We've posted about some of the best sweet spots in the AAdvantage program or amazing promotions like AA “Web Special” offerings.
 Let's pick a few of these redemptions and compare the typical cash price with the cost to purchase American Airlines miles under the terms of this promotion.

 Los Angeles — Johannesburg in Qatar QSuite

 - Cost of buying 75,000 AAdvantage miles at 3.2¢ per mile (15% discount tier): $2,398.60 one way

 - Cost of buying 150,000 AAdvantage miles at 2.45¢ per mile (35% discount tier): $3,668.44 round-trip